In blended and hybrid courses (with the terms used interchangeably in this article), students complete activities both in the classroom and online.

 Strategic Activity Design

+As you design learning experiences for a blended course, you have the web as an additional classroom space to support your face-to-face course activities and content sharing.
 When designing assignments and activities, consider both the in-class learning environment and the online learning environment to create deeper and more diverse learning opportunities.
 This often opens up a new way of teaching and co-creating communities of learning.

-Educators who plan effective in-class activities that run in tandem with activities online will find that students’ motivation and engagement increase.
+Educators who plan effective in-class activities that run in tandem with online activities will find that students’ motivation and engagement increase.
 This is also true when digital learning spaces are presented as just as important as the in-classroom space.
 This is best achieved when the digital space is designed to be connective and collaborative.
-One such activity to enhance connection and collaboration is dividing students into project groups for discussion and projects.
-Requiring student-led discussions or annotation activities and designing question prompts that are meaningfully relevant and/or reflective can foster online communities of learning as well.
-Starting off the term with a personal share or declaration of course goals is a great way to build community and connection early on that can lead to easier interdependence and motivation for collaboration later in the term.

 Instructors might use in-person meetings to tackle difficult course concepts, provide lectures, facilitate group/lab work and in-class presentations.
 Students have access to an accompanying online course shell, 24/7, hosted on the learning management system.
 The online course shell is used for course content, assignment submissions, videos, readings, participating in discussions, submitting quizzes, exams and accessing the gradebook tool.
 The logistics of course administration and ease of giving students timely feedback can be a great time saver for faculty.
-Students prefer the flexibility of reviewing course content anytime, anywhere on their mobile devices and of using the course tools, such as the assignment dropbox, discussion tool and quick access to the library widget.
+Students prefer the flexibility of reviewing course content anytime anywhere on their mobile devices and of using the course tools, such as the assignment dropbox, discussion tool and quick access to the library widget.

 • Identify potential challenging content areas in the course, and consider what new online resources can support students learning complex concepts.